Moment conditions for random coefficient AR($\infty$) under non-negativity assumptions

 After expanding, this turns into a recursion of infinite order of the form \eqref{eq:AR_infty2}

 We check that for the volatility process of a GARCH(1,1) model our conditions provide necessary and sufficient conditions of finite order moments.
-In particular we recover the optimal second order moment condition of the GARCH(1,1) volatility using our approach.
-Note that infinite memory models (AR and ARCH) are necessary for writing the invertible form (depending only on the past observations $\varepsilon_{t-1},\varepsilon_{t-2},\ldots$) of some finite memory models such as ARMA or GARCH.
+In particular we recover the optimal second-order moment condition of the GARCH(1,1) volatility using our approach.
+Notice that infinite memory models (AR and ARCH) are necessary for writing the invertible form (depending only on the past observations $\varepsilon_{t-1},\varepsilon_{t-2},\ldots$) of some finite memory models such as ARMA or GARCH.

 There is a natural extension of some our methods to higher moments of order $k\ge 3$.
 However, while this easily yields necessary criteria for the finiteness of moments, we were not able to obtain simple sufficient criteria in that case.
 See Section~\ref{sec:higher-moments} for details.